 Personal testimony is always the most important apostolate in Opus Dei.
 It is an apostolate of witness, of specific and effective help given to others, at work and in the other circumstances of daily life: a personal apostolate carried out through word and example.
 As a result, members' apostolic work is not limited to specific fields such as education, or care for the sick or disabled.
 As the Catechism of the Catholic Church reminds us, all Christians, whatever their secular occupation may be, ought to help to find Christian solutions to the problems of society and give constant witness to their faith.

-- The University of Navarre, founded in Pamplona, Spain, in 1952.
-It has 20 faculties and institutes.
-The Pamplona campus also includes a university hospital.
+- The University of Navarra, founded in Pamplona, Spain, in 1952.
+It has 20 schools and institutes.
+The Pamplona campus includes a medical school with a hospital.
 A business school, the Institute for Higher Business Studies (IESE), is located in Barcelona.
-Other educational initiatives at tertiary level promoted by faithful of Opus Dei in cooperation with other people include the University of Piura (Peru), the University of La Sabana (Colombia), and the University of Asia and the Pacific (Philippines).
+Other educational initiatives at the university level include the University of Piura (Peru), the University of La Sabana (Colombia), and the University of Asia and the Pacific (Philippines).

 - Punlaan, in Manila, is a specialist professional school for the catering and tourist industry.
 Its educational system includes direct contact with hotels and restaurants, and in the last few years, 100% of the young women who have studied at Punlaan have been able to find suitable employment.

-- Midtown Sports and Cultural Center in Chicago, situated in a multiracial neighbourhood where many young people live, offers programs providing academic, human, spiritual, and athletic formation.
-The programs help compensate for the some of the deficiencies in the local social environment.
-Of Midtown's students, 95% finish high school, and 60% – a figure well above the average for young people in that area – go on to college.
+- Midtown Sports and Cultural Center in Chicago, situated in a multiracial neighborhood where many young people live, offers programs providing academic, human, spiritual, and athletic formation.
+The programs help compensate for some of the deficiencies in the local social environment., As reported in 2015, for the previous fifteen years 100% of Midtown's students had finished high school and gone on to attend college, a figure well above the average for young people in that area.